Mountains® allows you to analyze simple but also composite data obtained using a very wide range of surface analysis instruments & microscopes.

 ![]() |

-Series of surfaces | z=f(x,y,t) | Several surfaces packed together as a single data set. |
+Series of surfaces | z=f(x,y,t) | Several surfaces packed together as a single data set |

 |